Darlington Council Homes

 Following local government re-organisation in 1974, the running of Darlington's children's homes was taken over by the Durham County Council.

-Composite list of children's establishments run (at some time in their history) by Darlington Council.
+Children's establishments run at some time in their history by Darlington Council.

 - Darlington Union/Council Cottage Homes (Girls), 107 Eastbourne Road, Darlington*